remoteoss/recaptcha/README.md

 ## Testing

-The recommended way to mock repsonses from `recaptcha` is to create a module implementing a `request_verification/2` function, and pass it to recaptcha's `:http_client` config, for example:
+The recommended way to mock responses from `recaptcha` is to create a module implementing a `request_verification/2` function, and pass it to recaptcha's `:http_client` config, for example:

 ```elixir